khasanovmma/tl-test-task/README.md

 ```

-Copy env.example and paste in the root project directory and configure it
+Copy .env.local and paste in the root project directory and configure it

 ```
-.env.local
+.env
 ```

 .env configuration